HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md

     - HCL Digital Experience Cloud Native v9.5.x

-    In this example, we will use HCL Portal Enable v9.5 Multiplatform.
+    In this example, we are using the HCL Portal Enable v9.5 Multiplatform.

 3. Click on the HCL Portal Enable v9.5 Multiplatform package.

-4. On the package page, you will see a long list of parts/components but you only need to download the following four files:
+4. On the package page, there is a long list of parts/components but you only need to download the following four files:

     - HCL-Portal-95_Enable_SETUP-01-SL.zip